crossuo/website/content/download/download.md

 - Change: Orion.cuo is deprecated and unsupported, configure in OrionUO.cfg
 - Change: Orion.dll is deprecated and unsupported
 - Change: LoginServer, ClientVersion, Crypt and ClientType entries in OrionUO.cfg
-- Change: Cryptografy keys are derived automatically from client version if Crypt=yes
+- Change: Cryptography keys are derived automatically from client version if Crypt=yes
 - Change: Client now uses SDL2, Win32 API is deprecated and unsupported
 - Bugfix: #91 Client crashing on reconnect while character still in game
 - BugFix: Issue with POL server where it wasn't possible to pass through a NPC